mhen/ttn-fall-2020/README.md

 ---

+To start with you need to fork this repository.

 This assignment is split into two parts.
 The way both parts work is as followed.
 Starting on both `main` and `assignment/1` the first assignment is written in the readme.
 Start by branching out `git checkout -b solution/1`.
 Once done the next assignment contains the solution for the previous.